UnCoqui/TA100-GitFlowWebsite/7_PullRequestReview.md

 Something needs changes?
 Select "Request changes".
 In the comments area detail the changes you are requesting (a typo, picture update, etc.) then click on the green button "Review Changes".

 ### Review: Comments
 Whether you are approving or requesting changes make sure to leave comments.
-Rememeber that you can also "just" leave a comment that does **not** approve or request changes.
+Remember that you can also "just" leave a comment that does **not** approve or request changes.
 Some guidelines about comments:

 - Familiarize yourself with the context of the issue, and reasons why this Pull Request exists.
 - If you disagree strongly, consider giving it a few minutes before responding; think before you react.